RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Modules/3-Creating a Subtype Table/3-Common issues and troubleshooting/3-Common issues and troubleshooting.md

     - <a href="http://docs.rapidplatform.com/docs/Rapid/Keyper%20Manual/Designer/Pages/all-about-pages-in-designer#design-tab-of-table-in-designer" target="_blank">How to create pages in **Designer**</a>

 3. Add the columns to the form that you believe are relevant for tracking a Coffee Machine.
-Once you are satifisied with the columns selected, click **Add to Form**.
+Once you are satisfied with the columns selected, click **Add to Form**.

 4. Make sure you save your changes.